npezza93/redi_search/README.md

 end
 ```

-You can create a scope on the model to eager load relationships when indexing or
+You can override the `search_import` scope on the model to eager load
-it can be used to limit the records to index.
+relationships when indexing or it can be used to limit the records to index.

 ```ruby
 class User < ApplicationRecord